 Rating scale

-Rating scale questions are very similar to the Likert scale questions and they are used in a similar way.
-In rating scale questions, the question displays a scale of answer options from any range (0 to 10 for example).
-The employee then selects the number that most accurately represents their response.
+Rating scale questions are very similar to Likert scale questions and are often used in a similar way.
+The key difference is that rating scale questions typically use a broader numerical range (for example, 0 to 10), giving employees more flexibility to express how they feel.
+The employee selects the number that best represents their opinion or experience.

 NPS is the most widely used example of a rating scale question.
 In employee surveys, the question would be: